J05hr/J05hr/README.md

 ## 🛸 Welcome to my Github
 My name is Josh.
-I’m a software developer with an ardor for engineering, designing, and building things.
+I’m a software engineer with an ardor for engineering, designing, and building things.
 Professionally, I love creating and using data-driven digital tools.
 I like to spend my own time exploring, tinkering, and playing games.
 I'm stack agnostic and I'm always looking for new projects.

 ## 📫 Get in touch:
 * <a href="https://www.linkedin.com/in/jr0zenberg/" target="_blank">Linkedin</a> :briefcase: